 Elaborating on Vestager's comment, a Commission spokesperson said: "At the G7 digital ministerial in Takasaki Japan on 29-30 April, EVP Vestager proposed internationally agreed guardrails on AI that companies can comply with voluntarily until the AI Act is in force in the EU.
 This proposal was picked up by G7 leaders, who last Saturday agreed in their Communique to launch the 'Hiroshima AI Process', with the aim of designing such guardrails, in particular for generative AI."

 Despite these sudden expressions of high level haste, it's worth noting that the EU's existing data protection rulebook, the GDPR, may apply -- and has already been applied against certain AI apps, including ChatGPT, Replika and and Clearview AI to name three.
-For example, a regulation intervention on ChatGPT in Italy at the end of March briefing led to a service suspension which was followed by OpenAI producing new disclosures and controls for users in a bid to comply with privacy rules.
+For example, a regulation intervention on ChatGPT in Italy at the end of March briefly led to a service suspension which was followed by OpenAI producing new disclosures and controls for users in an apparent bid to comply with privacy rules.

 Google may be hoping to play the other side by rushing to work with the EU on voluntary standards.
 Let the AI regulation arms race begin!

 Update: A spokesman for Breton's office confirmed Google is the first and only company involved with the AI Pact at this early stage.

 "At th[is] stage the first company is Google as we just announced the idea of the Pact," he said.
 "It will be an evolving process with companies able to sign up gradually and commitment levels may evolve."

 This report was updated with additional remarks by Vestager and Breton's office